Bhuvnish/team-Bhuvnish_Ekam/README.md

 adding photo and knowing things about team mate

-## Contributing
+## About us

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+1. We are from Amritsar,India
+2. My hobbie is to play cricket
+3. My teammate hobbie is to watch movies.
+4. We  like to eat fast food

 ## Credits
  we helped each other equally